Becoming a Surgical Technologist - Guide to Education & Certifications

 San Diego’s surgical technology requires the completion of 68 credits.
 The program blends theory with hands-on practical experiences where students can apply their knowledge in on-campus lab operational settings and become familiar with the practices and processes of an operating room.
 Students will complete 300 on-campus lab hours, including operating room simulations and patient prep settings.

 Before graduation, students will also be required to complete 570 clinical hours in the field through clinical settings under the guidance of surgical technologists and licensed surgeons.
-Through these clinicals, they will be able to engage with 120 different surgical cases, divided into several types of surgery.
+Through these clinicals, they can engage with 120 different surgical cases, divided into several types of surgery.

 As part of the program, students will delve into anatomy and physiology; surgical technology theory; surgical technology lab; surgical procedures; and a clinical review.